 3. Do Mortgage Payments Go Down Over Time?

-With a typical fixed-rate loan, no — your mortgage payment will not decrease over time.
+If you have a fixed-rate mortgage, your mortgage payments will not drop over time.

-However, your mortgage payments’ makeup does change over time because of how your amortization schedule — the schedule of your payments — distributes interest payments and principal payments.
+However, the amounts that comprise your loan do change over time due to your amortization schedule — the schedule of your payments.
+This schedule impacts how interest payments and principal payments are distributed.
 Generally, your initial mortgage payments favor your interest.
 You’ll be paying off more of your interest at first and less of the principal.
 Over time, as you pay down your home loan, your payments start to include more principal and less interest.